A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Numerical experiments

 The first panel in \cref{fig_rank_and_degree} shows the total execution time for decomposing the tensor.
 No particular observations stand out above and beyond what we knew theoretically from the complexity analysis in \cref{tab_complexity}.
 It is nonetheless interesting to see the absolute numbers and to observe the very competitive timings for $d=3$ up to $r \le 33$ (i.e., $n=99$), requiring less than $1$ minute.
 Note that by attempting to treat some of the higher-order tensors as general tensors, i.e., disregarding the skew-symmetric structure, we would not be able to compute their Grassmann decomposition.
 For example, a Gr-rank-$5$ tensor in $\wedge^7 \mathbb{R}^{35}$ requires $514.7$GB of storage as a general tensor, versus only $53.8$MB as a skew-symmetric tensor---a difference of almost four orders of magnitude.

 The second panel of \cref{fig_rank_and_degree} illustrates the relative backward error.
-For all tested problems, the obtained Grassmann decomposition was very close (all $\epsilon_\text{b} \le 10^{-13}$) to the original tensor in relative error.
+For all tested problems, the obtained Grassmann decomposition was very close (all $\epsilon_\text{b} \le 2\cdot10^{-12}$ but one) to the original tensor in relative error.
 Note the seemingly missing values for $3 \le d \le 6$ for $r=1$.
 The reason is that the relative backward errors are exactly equal to $0$ in these cases, so their base-$10$ logarithm is $-\infty$.
-Note that for $r=1$, I do not fully execute \cref{alg_main_computation}, as we can stop after S0 because of \cref{prop_rank1}.
+Note that for $r=1$, we do not need to execute \cref{alg_main_computation} completely, as we can stop after S0 because of \cref{prop_rank1}.

 The third panel of \cref{fig_rank_and_degree} shows the relative forward error.
 We observe visually that there is little difference between the backward and forward error.
 This suggests that the (projective) Grassmann decomposition problem seems to be well-conditioned for random Grassmann tensors when measuring errors in the space of tensors with the Frobenius norm and errors in the (projective) output space $\mathrm{Gr}(d,\mathbb{R}^n) \times\dots\times \mathrm{Gr}(d,\mathbb{R}^n)$ as the $\infty$-norm of the chordal distances in the respective Grassmannians.
-The condition number of Grassmann decomposition (with respect to the product norm in the codomain) can be determined by applying the techniques from \cite{BV2018}.
+The condition number of Grassmann decomposition (with respect to the product norm in the codomain) can be determined by applying the techniques from \citep{BV2018}.
 Investigating this was out of the scope of the present work.